taghwo/Glade-Pay-Bank-Transfer-Task/README.md

 ```
 # Available methods For Verifying Payment Status
 ```
-execute() this executes the initialization process Required:true
+execute() this executes the verification process Required:true
 ```